AntonSol919/linkspace/homepage/basics.md

 Two computers far apart could write to the same location at the same time.
 No one would know until their trees get merged.

-In linkspace entries can share the same path.
+In linkspace the entries, i.e. **points**, can share the same path.
-Each entry is cryptograhpically hashed, i.e. there exists a unique number to reference the entry.
+Each point is cryptograhpically hashed.
+This means there exists a unique number to reference it.

 <div class="entrygrid small"><span id="hh0">[HASH_0]</span><span>/thread/Tabs or spaces/msg</span><span>Are we still doing this?</span></div>